 Dike reinforcement Noordervaartdijk (section 2 Nauernasche Vaart West)

-We are working with the municipality of Zaanstad to reinforce the Noordervaartdijk (section 2 of the Nauernasche Vaart West dyke reinforcement project).
+We are working with the municipality of Zaanstad to reinforce the Noordervaartdijk.
+This phase is Section 2 of the Nauernasche Vaart West Dike Reinforcement Project.

 Where is the project taking place?